RediSearch/RediSearch/README.md

     - INFIELDS num field1 field2 ...: If set, filter the results to ones appearing only in specific fields of the document, like title or url. num is the number of specified field arguments

+    - FILTER numeric_field min max: If set, and numeric_field is defined as a numeric field in FT.CREATE, we will limit results to those having numeric values ranging between min and max. min and max follow ZRANGE syntax, and can be -inf, +inf and use `(` for exclusive ranges.

 ### Returns:

 > Array reply, where the first element is the total number of results, and then pairs of